 “Exposure to the views of peers and different experts, who importantly don’t always agree, is critical if you want to find the path that gets you to where you want to be quickly,” says Dom.
 “Regular interactions with those on the same journey as you not only help you realise you’re not alone, which is hugely valuable, but they also give you timely access to practical insights and advice that you can implement the next day”.

-Members of the network also get access to client introductions through the network referral scheme.
-And an annual calendar of networking events, conferences, webinars and more introduces them to niche suppliers with deep experience in the consulting industry.
+Members of the network also get access to client introductions through the Network’s referral forums.
+And an annual calendar of networking workshops, interactive webinars, open forums and more introduces them to niche suppliers with deep experience in the consulting industry.
 They include specialists in resourcing, finance, sales, marketing, operations and law.

 Unique access to specialist providers